|Attorney General’s Office|

 The FCAA is a HUD-Approved Housing Counseling Agency and provides pre-purchase, default, reverse mortgage, and rental housing counseling for renters, homeowners and first-time homebuyers.
 Families and adults in need of housing counseling services such as mortgage default counseling, reverse mortgage counseling, or first-time homebuyer education are eligible for these services.

-A County Government agency that investigates allegations of unlawful discriminatory treatment in the areas of housing, employment, and public accommodations, based on age, race, sex (gender only), religion, national origin, marital status, physical and mental disability, familial status, and source of income.
+A County Government agency that investigates allegations of unlawful discriminatory treatment based on age, race, gender, religion, national origin, marital status, physical and mental disability, familial status, and source of income, in the areas of housing, employment, and public accommodations.
 All inquiries to the HRD are free and confidential.
-The HRD's hours of operation are Monday-Friday, 8:00a.m.-4:00p.m.
+The HRD’s hours of operation are Monday-Friday, 8:00a.m.-4:00p.m.
 Appointments during non-business hours can be arranged upon request.